 How Is Black Mold Different From Other Molds?

 Black mold is not necessarily toxic.
 Most mold ranges in color and many types are black.
 Black mold is different from other types of mold because, by nature, it has a black pigment.
 It is allergenic and some types are toxic but not all types.
 Cladosporium is the most common black mold that triggers asthma and allergy symptoms.
 Stachybotrys chartarum is a black toxic mold that is usually found in attics.
 This mold is dangerous to inhale or ingest.

 Which Is Worse Black Mold or Green Mold?

 Green mold is an umbrella term referring to different fungi species that have different green hues.
 You may have seen green mold in food like bread and fruits.
 The most common are Penicillium, Aspergillus, and Cladosporium.
 Both black and green mold can be dangerous and even toxic to inhale or ingest.
 Most people think black mold is toxic and green mold is not but, in reality, both are equally a trigger for allergens, asthma attacks, and respiratory disorders.
 The difference between the two kinds of mold is mainly the pigment they appear in.
 Testing is the only way of finding out what type of mold your space has.
 Calling the experts for mold removal or mold remediation sooner rather than later is highly recommended, for your health and well-being.
-Call ServiceMaster Fire & Water Damage Restoration as soon as possible.
+Call ServiceMaster Fire & Water Restoration Services as soon as possible.